-We use play dough in all our classes.
+We use play dough in all our classes to aid early writing.
 It’s such a popular activity for toddlers and preschoolers.

 So what does it have to do with early writing?